Photo from Unsplash

 April 9

-I had a letter the other day from Rome, written by a dear friend who is journeying abroad in search of health.
-The letter was full of bright words which reminded me of my friend’s beautiful life.
-There was the same old warmth, the same eager interest in things and people, the same kindly thoughtfulness.
+I recently received a letter from a dear friend who is traveling abroad in search of health.
+As I read it, the bright words reminded me of my friend’s beautiful spirit—still warm, thoughtful, and full of life, just as before.
 “Just like my friend!”
-I said, as I read the letter.
-Being in Rome has made no change in his gentle spirit.
+I said, as I finished reading.
+Being in a foreign country has not changed him.